Where is the best smoke alarm placement?

 Picking the right smoke alarm can be tricky as there’s a wide range of options available.
 If you’re looking for an affordable option, consider buying the FireAngel SB1-TP-R Smoke Alarm, which comes as a pack of 2.

 For a high tech option, consider the Google Nest Protect 2nd Generation Smoke + Carbon Monoxide Alarm, which also use an app to communicate.
+Google are working on integrating all Nest products into their Google Home app.

 Finally, if you’re looking for a fixed 10-year battery lifespan then consider the Semoss 2 Pack Fire Safety Smoke Detector and Fire Alarms.
 You’ll never have to change the battery but will still need to check and maintain the unit.